dewi-alliance/hotspot-manufacturers/argon_v1.md

 * What is your company name?
 Beijing BlockAtelier Information Technology Co., Ltd.

 * How long have you been in business?
 2 years

 * What kind of products have you created?
 We have built a customized BlockChain network, but no hardware were producing.

 * How many have you sold?
 None for hardware devices

 * What brought you to Helium etc?
 We are thrilled to combine BlockChain technology and Internet of Things revolution

 ## Product Information (required)
-* Is this is Light Hotspot or Full Hotspot? (please submit two separate applications for Full and Light hotspots) Full Hotspot
+* Is this is Light Hotspot or Full Hotspot? (please submit two separate applications for Full and Light hotspots) Light Hotspot

 * Is it for indoor or outdoor?
 Indoor

 * Provide a brief description of what you're making This is the first revision of our hardware, it has RK3399 + SX130x(SX1302/SX1303), with TrustZone technology as an alternative to ECC608 chip.

 ## What is your approximate price point? (required)
 $400